 A friend recently said, “The family that eats and talks together, thrives together.”

-With my wife commuting to work in Connecticut everyday, and weekends filled with sports, birthday parties, and dads group meetups, we don’t get to sit down together as a family unit for a meal as often as we’d like.
-Fortunately, the camp-like culture at Woodloch Pines Resort places an importance on family meal times which is why most of the contests and activities temporarily shut-down during meals, It was such a pleasurable experience during the weekend to press the ‘stop button’ on our activities and sit at the table with my family.
-It provided us a welcome forum to relax, unwind, and have engaging conversations about our day’s experiences.
+With my wife commuting to work in Connecticut every day, and weekends filled with sports, birthday parties, and dads group meetups, we don’t get to sit down together as a family unit for a meal as often as we’d like.
+Fortunately, the camp-like culture at Woodloch Pines Resort places an importance on family meal times which is why most of the contests and activities temporarily shut-down during meals.
+It was such a pleasurable experience during the weekend to press the stop button on everything and sit at the table with my family.
+It provided us a welcome forum to relax, unwind and have engaging conversations about our day’s experiences.

-To aid in the overall family dining experience at Woodloch — you never have to wait to be seated at a table (a bonus for cranky and hungry children), the views of the lake out of the bay windows were mesmerizing, the food was excellent and did not feel like it’s prepared for mass consumption, and the service level was top-notch.
-It felt like the servers had a just “say yes” policy: dessert with lunch? yes. still hungry after your grilled cheese dinner? yes, we can get you mac’n cheese. hot chocolate in a to-go cup? yes.
+To aid in the overall family dining experience at Woodloch — you never have to wait to be seated at a table (a bonus for cranky and hungry children).
+Add to that mesmerizing views of the lake out of the bay windows, excellent food that did not feel like it’s prepared for mass consumption, and top-notch service.
+It felt like the servers had a just “say yes” policy: Dessert with lunch?
+Yes.
+Hot chocolate in a to-go cup?
+Yes.

-My son and I immerse ourselves in thrill seeking experiences.
-We love rollercoasters, waterslides, and sledding.
+My son and I love to immerse ourselves in thrill-seeking experiences.
+We love rollercoasters, waterslides and sledding.
 Even though we’ve never been snow tubing before, we knew this extreme activity was right in our wheelhouse.
-We couldn’t wait to be thrust down down a hundred-yard sloping hill at a 30-degree angle with the cool mountain air rushing against our faces.
+We couldn’t wait to be thrust down down a hundred-yard hill at a 30-degree angle with the mountain air rushing against our faces.

 With wind-burned, rosy cheeks, and the whisper of fear overcome, we were both hooked after our first time barreling down the slope.
-Fortunately, I was armed with copious amounts of Vaseline Intensive Care, advanced repair lotion and lip therapy that kept my skin moisturized and prevented cracking in the frigid outdoor environs.
-We must’ve completed about a dozen runs before my son hinted at moving on to the next activity.
-That ‘loving every minute of it’ smirk on my son’s face as his tube came to a screeching halt was what made these moments so special for me.
+(Fortunately, I was armed with copious amounts of Vaseline Intensive Care to kept my skin moisturized and prevented cracking in the frigid outdoor environs.)
+That “loving every minute of it” smirk on my son’s face as his tube came to a screeching halt was what made these moments so special for me.

-Aside from escaping over to the award-winning spa to get a manicure/pedicure, the highlight of the trip for my wife was the Saturday night magic show with Brent Kessler.
-Attending the magic show was our way to decompress after a fun-filled day and it hit all the right notes.
-Captivating kids and parents alike, Kessler performed a series of seven or eight tricks that had the entire audience in absolute wonder.
-There was one trick where Kessler emptied a can of Coca-Cola and dented the can.
+Aside from escaping over to the award-winning spa to get a manicure/pedicure, the highlight of the trip for my wife was the family-friendly magic show on Saturday night.
+Attending the magic show was our way to decompress after an activity-filled day and it hit all the right notes.
+Captivating kids and parents alike, the magician performed a series of seven or eight tricks that had the entire audience in absolute wonder.
+There was one trick where he emptied a can of soda and dented the can.
 Before our very eyes, the dents slowly disappeared and the can was completely full once again.
-No Way!
+No way!

 4. Ice skating on a frozen lake

-Ice skating at an outdoor rink like Bryant Park or at Rock Center is a must-do winter activity in New York City that we’ve enjoyed in the past.
-Ice skating on a frozen lake was an awesome first for us!
-Consequently, ice skating on an uneven lake with bumps, cracks, no rails to clutch, and that hasn’t been paved by a Zamboni was much more challenging than we anticipated.
-We thoroughly enjoyed the experience as well as the surreal feeling of standing on top of a giant lake.
+Ice skating at an outdoor rink like Bryant Park or at Rockefeller Center is a must-do winter activity in New York City that we’ve enjoyed.
+Skating on a frozen lake was an awesome first for us!
+Consequently, ice skating on an uneven lake with bumps and cracks (no Zambonis out here in the wild) or rails to clutch was much more challenging than we anticipated.
+However, we thoroughly enjoyed the experience as well as the surreal feeling of standing on top of a giant lake.
 Next time, we want to try ice fishing!

 Even thought most rooms at Woodloch Pines Resort were occupied, the property, meals, and activities never felt crowded.
-There were lots of nooks and spaces to inhabit for some quiet time to reflect, enjoy the moment, or read a book.
+There were lots of nooks and other spaces to inhabit for some quiet time to reflect, enjoy the moment, or read a book.
 Our family found an unoccupied outdoor fire pit where we could hang out, roast marshmallows, and make s’mores together.
-Getting sticky from our afternoon treat, chuckling about how different our surroundings were compared to home, and relishing in the sweet family moment, it was the perfect activity to end our spectacular weekend.
+Getting sticky from our afternoon treat, chuckling about how different our surroundings were compared to home in the city, and relishing in the sweet family moment, it was the perfect activity to end our spectacular weekend.

 My son said that Woodloch Pines Resort was even better than Six Flags Great Adventure.
 I know it may not seem like much of a compliment, but to my son, Great Adventure is his favorite place on earth.
 So, it’s safe to say we can’t wait to go back!

-Disclosure Note: NYC Dads Group received complimentary lodging/meals to experience the Woodloch Pines Resort sponsored by The Moms and Vaseline Intensive Care.
+Disclosure Note: NYC Dads Group received complimentary lodging/meals to experience the Woodloch Pines Resort and review it.
+Trip sponsored by The Moms and Vaseline Intensive Care.
 The thoughts and opinions expressed in this post have not been influenced by our sponsor and are 100% my own.